Current Account in France

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The seasonally-adjusted IHS Markit Flash Composite Purchasing Managers’ Index (PMI) edged up to a nine-month high of 52.9 points in August, from 51.9 points in July.
+The seasonally-adjusted IHS Markit Flash Composite Purchasing Managers’ Index (PMI) rose to 52.6 in October, rebounding from September’s 50.8.

 Consumer prices dipped 0.1% month-on-month in October, up slightly from September’s 0.3% fall, according to a preliminary estimate by the Statistical Institute (INSEE).